Get a free, no obligation personal loan quote with rates as low as 9.99%

 How To Immigrate To Canada Using The OINP

-The OINP has 9 streams that you can apply to get nominated for permanent residence.
-The 9 streams of the OINP are:
+The OINP has 9 streams that you can apply through to get nominated for permanent residence.

-• Employee Job Offer: Foreign Worker Stream – For skilled foreign workers (in or outside Canada) who receive job offers in Ontario.
+• Employee Job Offer: Foreign Worker Stream – This is available to skilled foreign workers (in or outside Canada) who receive job offers in Ontario.

-• Employee Job Offer: International Student Stream – For recent graduates who receive permanent job offers in Ontario.
+• Employee Job Offer: International Student Stream – This stream is for recent graduates who receive permanent job offers in Ontario.

-• Employee Job Offer: In-Demand Skills Stream – For skilled foreign workers who get offered in-demand occupations in Ontario (construction, agriculture, etc.)
+• Employee Job Offer: In-Demand Skills Stream – This stream is for skilled foreign workers who get offered in-demand occupations in Ontario (construction, agriculture, etc.)

 If you have a Master’s or Ph.D. degree from an accredited Ontario university, you can apply for OINP through these two streams: